013105 The Multilingual Learner

 Minimum requirements

 It is a requirement of this subject that all students complete a written diagnostic task.
 Students who received a Basic grade in the written diagnostic task are required to attend 80% of the English Language Development Tutorials in order to pass the subject.
-Please see the UTS Student Rules Section 3.8 (detailed under ‘other resources’).
-Students who are required to attend English Language Development Tutorials but do not meet the attendance requirement will be awarded an X-Fail grade for the subject.
+Students who do not attend 80% of the Language Development Tutorials will receive a Fail X grade.

 Required texts